 λ2 maximum allowable contribution of wave impact to failure of asphalt revetments (default λ1=0.7)

-Lmech combined length of all asphalt revetments (all “asphalt sections”) within the segment (”dijktraject”)　(m)
+L length of the segment (”dijktraject”)　(m)

+a fraction of the length of the segment over which ans asphalt revetment is present (-).
+Default value: a=1.
+Users should be able to change this value.

 b measure for the intensity of the length effect within the part of the segment that is sensitive to the failure mechanism under consideration (m)

 with b = 1000 m.
-The value of Lmech should initially be equal to the length of the dike segment.
-Advanced users should be able to modify this value in order to be able to give the total length of asphalt revetments as input.
+Advanced users should be able to modify the value of a in order to be able to give the total fraction of the length of asphalt revetments as input.
 Deviations from the default value should be clearly marked.

 Ringtoets should calculate -dependent safety factors for young and old asphalt for the water system under consideration with the following formulae (Table 3.5).